-Operations Officer Captain Edward G. Denkler and 5 men of the USAF 663rd AC&W Sq saw 2 oblong, bright orange, semi-transparent objects fly at terrific speed and erratically, toward and away from each other.
+Operations officer Captain Edward G. Denkler and 5 men of the USAF 663rd AC&W Squad saw 2 oblong, bright orange, semi transparent objects fly at terrific speed and erratically, toward and away from each other.

-At around 5:38 p.m.
-EST, at least 11 witnesses, including the five men from the 663rd observed elliptically shaped objects that appeared to be made of metal flying to the west at speeds estimated from hovering to 900 mph.
+At around 5:38 p.m., at least 11 witnesses, including the 5 men from the 663rd observed elliptically shaped objects that appeared to be made of metal flying to the West at speeds estimated from hovering to 900 mph.

 Witnesses estimated the apparent size of the objects from a pea held at arm's length to that of a football held at arm's length.

-One witness allegedly said the objects were 20 degs to the right of the setting or just set sun or were to the left of the sun.
+One witness allegedly said the objects were 20° to the right of the setting or just set Sun or were to the left of the Sun.

 The AISS commander concluded it was probably Venus but Blue Book did not agree apparently, or was asleep at the wheel under Captain Hardin, and they evidently did no investigation.